 10. Disney Dolphin & Swan

-If you are looking for an on-site Disney hotel to earn or redeem Marriott Bonvoy points at, two of your best choices are the Dolphin or the Swan hotels at Walt Disney World.
+If you are looking for an on-site Disney hotel to earn or redeem Marriott Bonvoy points, two of your best choices are the Dolphin or the Swan hotels at Walt Disney World.
 But which is best for families?
-The Dolphin Vs. the Swan?
+The Dolphin vs. the Swan?

 When comparing Bonvoy’s Swan and Dolphin Disney World Resorts, the Dolphin is a Sheraton property, and the Swan is a Westin.
 Both the Swan and Dolphin resorts sit on 87 acres of lakefront property in Disney’s Epcot area, adjacent to Disney’s Boardwalk.
 There is not much to choose between them in terms of location.
 Both hotels are located 1.8 miles from Disney and within (long!) walking distance from Epcot.
 It’s a pleasant walk past the Boardwalk shops and restaurants.